 A friend of mine once told me my blog was directionless.
 Not using those exact words but that was the gist of his critique.
 His actual advice was, however, this: figure out your intentions, identify your target audience, and communicate truth in simple terms, with words a 12-year-old can understand.

 At first, I was defensive about his feedback and doubted my ability to write.
-Even so, I knew it was a well-intentioned constructive criticism I needed to hear.
-As a result, I completely restructured my blog, and I quite enjoy the content I have now.
-Best decision ever.
+Even so, I knew it was a well-intentioned constructive criticism I needed to hear, and I completely restructured my blog.
+It was the best decision and I really enjoy the contents I share on here.

 If you want to get out of your head, write fiction.